Olive and Sweetpea where wine, women and possibilities meet

 A Table en Provence started out when I was offering cooking classes in Provence.
 I wanted a place to demonstrate my knowledge of the region and its food and wine.
 I’ve since stopped the cooking lessons.
 I found I wasn’t very good at being entertaining!
 The blog remains a sort of homage to my love affair with Provence.
 It’s very personal, a place where I can put my memories.
 I am happy some people have enjoyed reading it, but it’s not been a “business”.
 Olive + Sweetpea is a more collaborative concept.
-I wanted something that would give a platform to lots of women, to showcase their hard-earned skills and knowledge, and to create a chance for self-promotion to everyone.
-The categories are what the women that in my circle know best.
+I wanted something that would give a platform to lots of women, showcase their hard-earned skills and knowledge, and create a chance for self-promotion for everyone.
+The categories are what the women in my circle know best.
 We want to keep it narrow but deep.
 We’re not there yet, but hopefully, we will be one day!

 Has this Olive + Sweetpea concept been germinating for a while?

 This new project is exciting and a big challenge.
 2018 has been a rough year for business, so I needed to come up with something new.
 A dinner with Cindy (one of the originators) gave me the idea.
 It started off slightly different than where it is, but it will be a work in progress.
 It will grow and change as we understand readers’ interests.
 In retrospect, I think A Table en Provence set the foundation, and this is just an extension of it.
 But to answer your question: no. It’s been a pretty quick thing, five (5) months.
 Once I got some buy-in from key people on the concept I decided to go full out and get it going.